zhijieshi/cse3666/topics/math.md

 \end{align}
 $$

 The methods are essentially the same.
-The reference weigth in Eq.
+The reference weight in Eq.
 1 is 0 while the one in Eq.
 2 is 100.

 <!--